stevejbickley/arcbita-geek-seminars/README.md

 </table>

 ### Welcome to the ARC BITA Geek Seminars Knowledge Hub!
-_Last Updated: 15 September by Dr. Steve Bickley_
+_Last Updated: 25 September by Dr. Steve Bickley_

 This repository serves as the official knowledge hub for the ARC BITA Geek Seminar Series, a platform for sharing knowledge and insights on empirical research methods for behavioural insights and technology adoption.

 ### Upcoming Seminar:

-Join us for our next Geek Seminar on “**Git + Python (Poetry) - Hands-on Foundations**”
+Join us for our next Geek Seminar on “**Foundation Statistics and Econometrics -Descriptive statistics and distributions (Part 2)**”
-* Date: Thursday 18 September
+* Date: Wednesday 1 October
-* Time: 2.30pm – 4.00pm
+* Time: 10.30am - 12.00pm
-* Location: GP-Z730, Level 7, Z Block, Gardens Point Campus or via [Zoom](https://qut.zoom.us/j/82016268658?pwd=aJgaNoW21jNMpGbHJ7jInVjgFZdlyb.1)
+* Location: GP-Z730, Level 7, Z Block, Gardens Point Campus or via [Zoom](https://qut.zoom.us/j/87241611827?pwd=cb3JmzMz3Zt69p56dNqsHHx7GSmKak.1)

 ---
 ### What this repo holds: